 Der Prozess der Parametrisierung kann nun, falls erwünscht, auf den Prozess der Auszeichnung zurückgeführt werden, indem man den Raum erweitert durch Hinzunahme aller verwendeten Urbildmengen.
-Jede feste Parametrisierung einer Menge wird dann ersetzt durch Auszeichnen der Menge derjenigen Elementenpaare, die bestehen aus dem zu parametrisierenden Element der Menge und dem ihm entsprechenden Element der verwendeten Urbildmenge.
-(Schouten and van Dantzig 1935, pp. 41-42)
+Jede feste Parametrisierung einer Menge wird dann ersetzt durch Auszeichnen der Menge derjenigen Elementenpaare, die bestehen aus dem zu parametrisierenden Element der Menge und dem ihm entsprechenden Element der verwendeten Urbildmenge.19 (41-42)

 But then it immediately becomes clear that Schouten and van Dantzig's "definition" of a geometric figure given above cannot quite be what they have in mind.
 The following example will illustrate this nicely.
-Let M be an n-dimensional smooth manifold with n > 0 and S a singleton set, and consider the product space $S \times M$ .
-A point in $S \times M$ corresponds to a map from S to M; thus, a set of distinct such points corresponds to a set of maps from S to M. But this is not a parameterisation of points in M, nor a parameterisation of parameterisations
+Let M be an n-dimensional smooth manifold with n>0 and S a singleton set, and consider the product space $S\times M$.
+A point in $S\times M$ corresponds to a map from S to M; thus, a set of distinct such points corresponds to a set of maps from S to M. But this is not a parameterisation of points in M, nor a parameterisation of parameterisations etc., because the first element in each such ordered pair (i.e., point in $S\times M$) is the same.
+I therefore suggest that we replace Schouten and van Dantzig's inductive definition of "geometric figure" with the following inductive definition:

-&lt;sup>11 "As for what the labelling [of points] is concerned with, we remark that it always is to do with a (in the case of infinite sets preferably continuous) map from a given set, the preimage, into any distinguished set in the space, so that to every point of the distinguished set (or of only a part of it) there is assigned a point in the preimage."
+^{17. &}quot;As for what the labelling [of points] is concerned with, we remark that it always is to do with a (in the case of infinite sets preferably continuous) map from a given set, the preimage, into any distinguished set in the space, so that to every point of the distinguished set (or of only a part of it) there is assigned a point in the preimage."

-&lt;sup>12 "A geometric figure is in the first instance a point in the given space extended by the given preimages, and in the second instance any set of already defined geometric figures."
+^{18. &}quot;A geometric figure is in the first instance a point in the given space extended by the given preimages, and in the second instance any set of already defined geometric figures."

-&lt;sup>13 "The process of parameterisation can now, if desired, be assimilated back into the process of distinguishing [points in a manifold], in which one extends the space through the addition of all the preimages used.
+^{19. &}quot;The process of parameterisation can now, if desired, be assimilated back into the process of distinguishing [points in a manifold], in which one extends the space through the addition of all the preimages used.
 Any fixed parameterisation of a set is then replaced through distinguishing the set of respective pairs of elements, which consist of the parameterised element of the set and the element of the relevant preimage corresponding to it."